-The retirement system provides Service, Early Service, Disability, and Vested Deferred Retirement benefits, as well as pre- and post-retirement death benefits.
-It also provides a post-retirement Medical Subsidy to eligible members and beneficiaries.
+The New Hampshire Retirement System (NHRS, the retirement system) was established in 1967 as a contributory, defined benefit plan.
+The plan provides lifetime pension benefits, as well as disability and death benefits.
+It also provides a post-retirement Medical Subsidy benefit to eligible beneficiaries.

 Benefit formulas and eligibility requirements are set by state law (RSA 100-A).
 The retirement system is also governed by administrative rules, policies adopted by the NHRS Board of Trustees, and the Internal Revenue Code.

 NHRS has a very important role in the economic well-being of New Hampshire’s retired public employees, teachers, police officers, and firefighters.
 In the fiscal year ended June 30, 2023, NHRS had about 48,500 members and 43,600 benefit recipients; it paid out more than $950 million in pension and medical subsidy benefits.

 Our mission is simple: “To provide secure retirement benefits and superior service.”